cmeiklejohn/riaque/README.markdown

 ## About

-The riaque gem was written by {Christopher Meiklejohn}[mailto:christopher.meiklejohn@gmail.com].
+The riaque gem was written by [Christopher Meiklejohn](mailto:christopher.meiklejohn@gmail.com).